1973 Ohio State vs. Michigan football game: Controversies surrounding the vote determining the Rose Bowl participant

 The next season, Ohio State defeated Michigan 12-10 at Columbus, necessitating a vote to determine the Rose Bowl participant.
 This time, there was no controversy when the Buckeyes prevailed.
-Ohio State lost the Rose Bowl 18-17 to USC.
+Ohio State lost the Rose Bowl 18-17 to Southern California.

 Michigan went 30-2-1 over the 1972, '73 and '74 seasons, but had zero bowl appearances to show for it.
-The two losses and the tie were all against Ohio State.
+All three non-wins were against Ohio State.

 Among the changes that were made in the Big Ten Conference was, by 1975, to open postseason bids to four teams (since expanded to any team with six wins).
 This would allow conference teams other than the champion to accept invitations to other bowls.
 Michigan would be the first team to receive such an invite, to the Orange Bowl following the 1975 season, where it lost 14-6 to national champion Oklahoma.
 Another change, which also took effect in 1975, was the dropping of the athletic directors' vote in the event of a tie for the championship.
 The new rule stated that in the event of a tie for the conference title, the team which had gone the longest without appearing in the Rose Bowl would go to Pasadena.
 Schembechler had pushed for that reform, claiming that the athletic directors were not qualified to decide which team would better represent the conference in the Rose Bowl.
 That rule was changed following the institution of the conference championship game in 2011.
 The tie-breaker for that game is the head-to-head result.

 The tie ended up biting Ohio State as well, denying the Buckeyes the national championship.
 Alabama vaulted the Buckeyes into the top spot in both polls, and the Crimson Tide finished the regular season 11–0 to earn the number one ranking in the UPI coaches poll, which did not conduct a post-bowl poll at that time.
 Notre Dame ended up as AP national champions by defeating Alabama 24–23 in the Sugar Bowl, leaving the Buckeyes second in both wire-service surveys.